LoqmanSamani/protein-fold/α_fold/medium.md

 - axial self-attention in the MSA stack (encoder): this part of evoformer network processes MSA representations in two subparts:

-The first step in calculating self-attention (in both cases row attention with pair bias and column attention) is to create three vectors from each of the encoder’s input vectors (in this case the input are MSA representations) for each MSA, it creates a Query matrix(q), a Key matrix(k), and a Value matrix(v) and then they will be multiplied by weights matrices in each case (this process called positional encoding which means add a matrix of weights to each input embedding.
+The first step in calculating self-attention (in both cases row (horizontal) attention with pair bias and column attention) is to create three vectors from each of the encoder’s input vectors (in this case the input are MSA representations) for each MSA, it creates a Query matrix(q), a Key matrix(k), and a Value matrix(v) and then they will be multiplied by weights matrices in each case (this process called positional encoding which means add a matrix of weights to each input embedding.
 These matrix follow a specific pattern that the model learns, which helps it determine the position of each word, or the distance between different words in the sequence.
 The intuition here is that adding these values to the embeddings give the embedded words in the sequences a positional weight, which gives the words in sequences a positional matter.).
 The second step in calculating self-attention is to calculate the attention score (The score determines how much focus to place on other parts of the input sentence as we encode a word at a certain position)